 Important – you may see cars entering the zone – that doesn’t mean you can!

 Also, don’t follow your GPS blindly – the ZTL may not be marked on its map.
 You also can’t rely on maps with ZTLs marked – the zones sometimes change.
-The important thing is to keep your eyes open for the ZTL signs when you’re driving in city centers.
+The important thing is to keep your eyes open for the ZTL signs when you’re driving in city (and town) centers.

 Sometimes the ZTL is inactive/open (often on Sundays).
 The open days/hours are usually noted on the sign at the entrance of the ZTL, or there will be a green light (vs. red when the ZTL is active).
 You are allowed to drive into the zone when it’s open.
 Click here to see an example of what the zones look like in Pisa.